m-goldstein/pyhttpsmuggler/README.md

 # Todo:
 ## pyhttpsuggler-cli
 ### 1
-Create a CLI interface for sending arbitrary requests from the command line rather than using driver scripts like smuggle.py.
+Improve  CLI for sending arbitrary requests from the command line rather than using driver scripts like smuggle.py.
 Maybe I will implement this in C++ or scapy depending on the advantages each choice offers...
 ### 2
 Add fuzzing engine script to automate fuzzing websites for various HTTP request desync attacks